iamdevlucas123/iamdevlucas123/README.md

 💻 Full-Stack Developer focused on modern web technologies.
 📚 Lifelong learner dedicated to science, engineering, and innovation.
 🌍 Aspiring to work internationally.
-🔬 Future Computational Physicist with a strong interest in mathematics and physics.

 - 🎓 Studying **Computer Science**
 - ☁️ Preparing for the **AWS Solutions Architect – Associate**